31 Jul The Hill of Tara

 “Lóegaire and his court had immediately set out for Slane, wheeling their horses and chariots left-hand-wise against the sun’s course in order to bring misfortune upon the foreign priest.
 But no one extinguished Patrick’s fire that night.”
 23 (Alice Curtayne)

-In our VR view of the Banquet Hall the location of the Hill of Slane is indicated on the horizon.
+In our initial VR view of the Banquet Hall there is a link to the Hill of Slane at the horizon.
 A modern experiment to recreate St. Patrick’s audacious Paschal Fire may be viewed here.
 The challenge St. Patrick posed to the elites at Tara in the 5th century had a reprise of sorts in the 20th century, as you will see below in the discussion of the Lia Fáil.
 Observing that Patrick’s visit to King Lóegaire at Tara “occurred three thousand years after some important prehistoric person had been buried in [the Mound of the Hostages],” Glyn Daniel noted, “Here there must be some continuity with the elder faiths.”24

 The final break, according to legend, was the “Curse of Tara” which led to the abandonment of the site after 565.
 This occurred when King Diarmait mac Cerbaill defiled the sanctity of a church by forcibly removing a hostage who had sought protection there.
 In response, St. Ruadán prophesied that the king would be killed by the roof-beam of his hall at Tara.
 In an attempt to forestall his demise, Diarmait ordered the beam to be thrown down and cast into the ocean.
 But the beam was salvaged, and installed in another castle, where it eventually fell upon the visiting king.25